 There are many VR system available on the market, but choosing the right equipment will be crucial for your collaboration.
 Even if you don’t work with large-scale CAD models, we recommend that you use tethered headsets designed for use with a desktop computer like Oculus Rift or HTC Vive.
 Tethered Head-Mounted Devices are the more expensive than smartphone-powered HMDs or standalone devices, but they offer more possibilities.

-2. Prepare your employees for the VR meeting
+2. Prepare your employees for Virtual Reality Collaboration

-Most of your employees will be unfamiliar or uncomfortable with using VR technology (if you haven’t used it I your process before).
+Most of your employees will be unfamiliar or uncomfortable with using VR technology (if you haven’t used it in your process before).
 They must know exactly what to do once they are immersed in the virtual environment, which button to press, etc. Don’t hesitate to make your employee read a training guide before entering VR explaining:

 - How the features work